DomHudson/distributed-python/README.md

 ## Luigi
 https://github.com/spotify/luigi

 Luigi is a Python module that helps you build complex pipelines of batch jobs.
 It handles dependency resolution, workflow management, visualization etc. It also comes with Hadoop support built in.
+The purpose of Luigi is to address all the plumbing typically associated with long-running batch processes.
+You want to chain many tasks, automate them, and failures will happen.

 ## Ray
 https://ray.io/